 THC, or tetrahydrocannabinol, is the chemical in drugs like marijuana that delivers the high to users.
 THC is the psychoactive component of the plant, and it’s what can be most dangerous and most addictive.
 If you have a marijuana addiction and are ready to get sober, then a THC detox will be part of the equation.
-Get familiar with the withdrawal symptoms, what to expect, and what comes after the detox itself on your journey to recovery.
+Get familiar with the withdrawal symptoms, what to expect, and what comes after the detox itself on your journey to recovery at Crestview.

 How to Tell if You Need to Detox From THC

 In many states, the medical use of marijuana is legal.
 In Oregon, people can even use the drug recreationally.
 For these reasons, many people mistakenly believe that THC is a harmless compound.
 In reality, that couldn’t be further from the truth.
-Before attending drug treatment, we recommend attending detox at one of Portland’s reputable facilities.
+Before attending drug addiction treatment, we recommend attending detox at one of Portland’s reputable facilities.

 It’s still entirely possible to become physically and psychologically dependent on marijuana and its most potent chemical compound, THC.
 If you can’t relax or sleep without the use of the drug, then you’re probably in need of a detox.

 If you want to end an addiction to marijuana, a detox is the first and most important step.
 When you go through detox, you’ll end consumption of the drug all at once.
 While this can lead to some withdrawal symptoms, it’s the only way to effectively begin the recovery process.
 Detox won’t last forever, and it can establish your life of health and freedom from addiction once and for all.

 One of the most common arguments in favor of marijuana use is that the drug doesn’t have any negative side effects.
 Of course, an addiction to THC means that many negative side effects are likely.
 These side effects can be physical, financial, and behavioral, among many others.